chainer/chainercv/docs/source/tutorial/sliceable.rst

     from chainercv.datasets import VOCBboxDataset
     dataset = VOCBboxDataset()

-    # the view of label of the first 100 examples
+    # the view of the labels of the first 100 examples
     view = dataset.slice[:100, 'label']